PythonCharmers/python-future/README.rst

 :Q: What is the relationship between this project and ``six``?

-:A: ``future`` is a higher-level interface that incorporates the ``six``
+:A: ``future`` is a more comprehensive and higher-level interface that
+    subsumes the ``six`` module (available as ``future.utils.six``).

-    module.
-They share the same goal of making it possible to write a single-source codebase that works on both Python 2 and Python 3 without modification. ``future`` makes it easier to write standard Python 3 code that is a cleaner interface that runs on both platforms, and ``future`` provides a more complete set of support for Python 3's features.
+    They share the same goal of making it possible to write a single-source codebase that works on both Python 2 and Python 3 without modification. ``future`` makes it easier to write standard Python 3 code that is a cleaner interface that runs on both platforms, and ``future`` provides a more complete set of support for Python 3's features (and restores a few Py2 features removed from Python 3).

     Codebases that use ``six`` directly tend to be mixtures of Python 2 code, Python 3 code, and ``six``-specific wrapper